Sponsor: Coherus Biosciences, Inc. (industry)

 Planned enrollment: 72

-Goal: Evaluate the safety and antitumor activity of adding the anti–IL‑27 antibody casdozokitug to toripalimab plus bevacizumab in unresectable/locally advanced or metastatic hepatocellular carcinoma (HCC), and determine the recommended dose of casdozokitug for this combination.
+Goal: Evaluate the safety and antitumor activity of adding the anti–IL-27 monoclonal antibody casdozokitug to toripalimab plus bevacizumab in unresectable/locally advanced or metastatic hepatocellular carcinoma (HCC), and identify the recommended dose of casdozokitug for this combination.

-Treatments: Arm A: lower-dose casdozokitug plus toripalimab plus bevacizumab.
-Arm B: higher-dose casdozokitug plus toripalimab plus bevacizumab.
+Treatments: Arm A: casdozokitug lower dose plus toripalimab plus bevacizumab.
+Arm B: casdozokitug higher dose plus toripalimab plus bevacizumab.
 Arm C: toripalimab plus bevacizumab (active comparator).
-Casdozokitug (CHS‑388; SRF388) is a first‑in‑class human IgG1 monoclonal antibody targeting interleukin‑27 by binding the p28 subunit, blocking IL‑27 receptor signaling and aiming to reverse IL‑27–mediated immunosuppression to enhance T and NK cell antitumor activity.
-Early phase studies across solid tumors, including HCC and NSCLC, have shown signals of activity as monotherapy and in combination with PD‑1 inhibitors, with confirmed partial responses in PD‑(L)1–refractory squamous NSCLC and FDA Fast Track designation in liver cancer.
-Safety to date has been generally favorable with mostly grade 1–2 adverse events (fatigue most common) and no dose‑limiting toxicities observed up to 20 mg/kg in early trials.
-Toripalimab is a PD‑1 inhibitor used to restore antitumor immune responses.
-Bevacizumab is an anti‑VEGF antibody that inhibits angiogenesis and is a standard component of first‑line immunotherapy-based regimens in HCC.
+Casdozokitug (CHS-388; SRF388) is a first-in-class human IgG1 antibody targeting interleukin-27 by binding the p28 subunit and blocking IL-27 receptor signaling to relieve IL-27–mediated immunosuppression and potentially enhance T-cell and NK-cell antitumor activity.
+Early-phase studies across solid tumors, including HCC and NSCLC, have shown signals of activity as monotherapy and in combination with PD-1 blockade, with a tolerable safety profile and predominantly grade 1–2 adverse events; no dose-limiting toxicities up to 20 mg/kg have been reported.
+Toripalimab is an anti–PD-1 antibody, and bevacizumab is an anti–VEGF monoclonal antibody routinely used in HCC combinations.

-Outcomes: Primary outcomes are objective response rate per RECIST v1.1 by investigator and incidence of treatment-emergent adverse events.
-Secondary outcomes include objective response rate by HCC mRECIST; duration of response by RECIST v1.1 and mRECIST; progression-free survival by RECIST v1.1 and mRECIST; disease control rate by RECIST v1.1 and mRECIST; overall survival; and pharmacokinetics of casdozokitug (Cmax, Cmin, Tmax).
-Assessments are planned for up to approximately 2 years for efficacy and up to approximately 27 months for safety, with PK sampling up to approximately 25 months.
+Outcomes: Primary endpoints are objective response rate by RECIST v1.1 and safety as treatment-emergent adverse events.
+Key secondary endpoints include objective response rate by HCC mRECIST, duration of response by RECIST v1.1 and mRECIST, progression-free survival by RECIST v1.1 and mRECIST, disease control rate by RECIST v1.1 and mRECIST, overall survival, and pharmacokinetics of casdozokitug (Cmax, Cmin, Tmax).
+Time frames generally extend up to approximately 2 years for efficacy and up to approximately 27 months for safety, with PK assessed up to approximately 25 months.

 Key Inclusion Criteria: